aniket-04/CovStats/README.md

 # CovStats

 ### Setup
-- Get inside the directory and run `npm install` to install all the required dependcies.
+- Get inside the directory and run `npm install` to install all the required dependencies.
   ```
   $ npm install
   ```